 The project will construct a pedestrian bridge to link the Embankment with Fletton Quays, offering pedestrians and cyclists an alternative route across the river, away from the busy main road.
-It will create a good link from the south of the city to the new roads, widening existing or providing new paths and removing or designing out the need for physical barriers.
+It will create a good link from the south of the city to the new university campus.
+The bridge will extend the city's Green Wheel and play an important part in making active travel the default option for getting around the city centre.
+This will help boost public health and air quality by reducing city centre traffic.

-- Cambridgeshire & Peterborough Health & Integrated Care Strategy (2022) - Cambridgeshire Local Cycling and Walking Infrastructure Plan (2022) - Cambridgeshire Rights of Way Improvement Plan - Department for Environment, Food and Rural Affair's 25 Year Environment Plan (2018) - Draft Cambridgeshire Active Travel Strategy (2023) - East Cambridgeshire Cycling and Walking Routes Strategy - · Fenland Walking, Cycling and Mobility Aid Improvement Strategy - Gear Change a bold vision for walking and cycling (2020) - Healthy Streets - · Highway Code update - LTN 1/20 Cycle infrastructure design (2020) - Manual for Streets - National Planning Policy Framework (2021) - Peterborough Local Cycling and Walking Infrastructure Plan - Peterborough Rights of Way Improvement Plan (2016) Second Cycling and Walking Investment Strategy (2022)
+- Cambridgeshire & Peterborough Health & Integrated Care Strategy (2022) - Cambridgeshire Local Cycling and Walking Infrastructure Plan (2022) - Cambridgeshire Rights of Way Improvement Plan - Department for Environment, Food and Rural Affair's 25 Year Environment Plan (2018) - Draft Cambridgeshire Active Travel Strategy (2023) - · East Cambridgeshire Cycling and Walking Routes Strategy - Fenland Walking, Cycling and Mobility Aid Improvement Strategy - Gear Change a bold vision for walking and cycling (2020) - Healthy Streets - · Highway Code update - LTN 1/20 Cycle infrastructure design (2020) - Manual for Streets - National Planning Policy Framework (2021) - Peterborough Local Cycling and Walking Infrastructure Plan - Peterborough Rights of Way Improvement Plan (2016) Second Cycling and Walking Investment Strategy (2022)